Shafaqsy/Covid_19_Vaccination_Effects/README.md

 ##  Recommendation for future analysis
+Since COVID pandemic is so recent, it might not be the most "accurate" model for now to develop.
+We managed to obtain such low error results with an advanced ARIMA model with small 2 year dataset.
+We're sure as time progresses that a model like this will continue imporving as more data comes in.
+How this model was developed was for plug and play purposes.
+In more months to come it'd be interesting to see how accuately it can continueally predict the cases and deaths to come as people continue to get vaccinated.
 ## Anything the team would have done differently

 ## Description of the data exploration phase of the project.